lightsparkdev/js-sdk/apps/examples/streaming-wallet-extension/README.md

 ## Building

-First build the JS sdk by running `npm install` then `npm run build` in the root of the js-sdk directory.

-Then run those same commands in this directory to build the extension.
-It will output the compiled source to the `build` directory.
+Run `yarn && yarn run build` from js-sdk root directory.
+It will output the compiled source to the `packages/apps/examples/streaming-wallet-extension/build` directory.

 ## Installing from source